rasutt/Close-Kin-CaPow/Things to do.md

 ### Things to do

+-   Check what data you're using from the sim, tidy up code, and see whether you can speed it up again.

+-   Make the simulation and kin-pair probabilities consistent about the requirement that animals are mature at the time of their first calf's birth, rather than the year before.

 -   Figure out why higher alpha causes bias in expected numbers of HSPs within samples.
 Check whether it could be the expression for probability of a mother having a calf, where I've confused the ratio of expectations for the expectation of the ratio of dependent variables.
 It seems like it might apply to Mark's work too.

--   Make the simulation and kin-pair probabilities consistent about the requirement that animals are mature at the time of their first calf's birth, rather than the year before.

 -   Add combined model, and other simulation checks.